SOCHAI combines low cost, low tech innovative product and services to tackle the health and nutrition issues at ground level.

-For achieving our goal of improving maternal and child nutrition practices, we have already reached 1000+ mothers/children, 300+ community health workers and Female Community Health Volunteers (FCHVs), 3000+ adolescents and more than 25 youth through our community based programs led by young people in eight districts across Nepal.
+For achieving our goal of improving maternal and child nutrition practices, we have already reached 3000+ mothers/children, 500+ community health workers and Female Community Health Volunteers (FCHVs), 4000+ adolescents and more than 50 youth through our community based programs led by young people in eleven districts across five provinces Nepal.

 The pilot study conducted in by SOCHAI in Lubhu community, Lalitpur has shown that the community based learning program complemented by use of our innovation – ‘Nutribeads bracelet’ has helped in significantly improving the knowledge about nutrition and child feeding among mothers.

-By selling the Nutribeads and Redcycle bracelets, we were also able to raise the fund to support disaster victims in Morang Districts.
+By selling the Nutribeads and Redcycle bracelets, we were also able to raise the fund to support disaster victims in Morang Districts, support COVID affected mothers with food and hygiene packages in Sarlahi and Lalitpur districts.
 We also organized several community based programs for golden 1000 days mothers, health mothers groups and other community groups, FCHVs, school children.
 These programs have sensitized and supported communities to adopt healthy nutrition and hygiene practices.

 This is a true story, which took place in the Lubhu community of Lalitpur district.
 This story is also a reality for hundreds of women, girls and children in Nepal who are facing the devastating consequences of the preventable problem of malnutrition.

 Nepal has made significant progress in reducing maternal and child mortality and morbidity in the last decade.
-However, the country still has unacceptably high rate of child mortality associated with malnutrition.
-Every year, 50% of children under 5 years die due to causes associated with poor nutrition in Nepal and around 37% of children below 5 years have chronic form of malnutrition (NDHS, 2016).
+But with the COVID-19 pandemic, the progress we had made is in jeopardy.
+Till today, Nepal has unacceptably high rate of child mortality associated with malnutrition.
+Every year, 52% of children under 5 years die due to causes associated with poor nutrition in Nepal and around 37% of children below 5 years have chronic form of malnutrition (NDHS, 2016).
 Women and girls are facing devastating and irreversible consequences of malnutrition throughout their lifecycle, while the entire country suffers social and economic loss.